 Eventually calling defeat, we headed back to the Cable Car.
 One last ride, still with the rather unsuccessful attempt of snapping a perfect ‘Clinging to the Cable Car’ Instagram worthy shot.
+I guess I didn’t quite nail it and certainly missed the obligatory flowy dress, but we had fun regardless.
 Thoroughly enjoying our ride (and our American seat neighbours that told us their entire life story by the time we got off the Cable Car), we got off at the Cable Car Museum.

 The Cable Car Museum in San Francisco is located on the corner of Mason Street and Washington Street and is free to visit (although there are several donation boxes dotted throughout the museum, so you are encouraged to give a little).
 It is open daily from 10am to 5pm during winter months (6pm in summer).

 The museum isn’t huge, but it gives a nice overview of the history of the San Francisco cable cars.
 There are several old cars on display, and you can learn how the cars are operated.
 Further the site is also where the Cable Car Power House is located.
 This is the place where the cables of all four lines turn and you can see them rotate on big wheels.
 Adjacent to the museum is also the car depot, but unfortunately the depot isn’t open to the public.